 In 1959, the founders of BOTAR felt that as the young women had contributed ten years toward their initial purpose, the time had come for them to form their own organization.
 With the approval of the American Royal, the BOTAR Organization was established.

-In addition to providing financial support for American Royal scholarship and educational programs, BOTAR members’ efforts include conducting school tours during the annual livestock show, staffing the American Royal Museum, providing hospitality to American Royal student ambassadors and volunteering on one of BOTAR’s 79 committees.
+In addition to providing financial support for American Royal scholarship and educational programs, BOTAR members’ efforts include conducting Field Trips during the annual livestock show, providing hospitality to American Royal student ambassadors and volunteering on one of BOTAR’s 79 committees.
 BOTAR is unique in the way it connects young women beginning their post-college careers to their community, to their peers and to multiple generations of Kansas City women who encourage and are encouraged by one another throughout their lives.

 BOTAR Objects and Mission Statement